 Some of us find ways to resist the pressure of advertising to spend money and purchase things.
 We still seem to experience the weight of our own expectations.

 For some of us the pressure of our holidays is about having the right experiences.
 There are people who expect themselves to decorate in more elaborate ways each year.
 We might expect ourselves to be the life of every holiday party.
 Some of us want to take the perfect trip to get away and avoid the pressure of the holidays.
 There may be holiday traditions we feel we must continue.
-We may expect ourselves to recapture some level of holiday magic each year.
+We may expect ourselves to recapture some level of magic each year.

-What Could Make Our Holidays Happy?
+What Can Make Our Holidays Happier?

 There are things we do, ways we behave, which drain the happiness from our holidays.
 I do not believe there is anything inherently unhappy about the days themselves.